ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 See below for Examples of how to use MFPAnalytics.

-### MFPAuthorizationManager
+### BMSAuthorizationManager

-MFPAuthorizationManager is used for obtaining authorization tokens from Mobile Client Access service and providing user, device and application identities.
+BMSAuthorizationManager is used for obtaining authorization tokens from Mobile Client Access service and providing user, device and application identities.

 | Javascript Function | Description |
 |:---|:---|